Bone Marrow Transplantation

 Following diseases are the focus of bone marrow transplants:

 - Severe aplastic anemia

 - Some solid-tumor cancers

-Discuss and weigh the risks and benefits thoroughly with your doctor before the procedure.
+- Discuss and thoroughly weigh the risks and benefits with your doctor before the procedure.

 Additionally, you will have a medical team if you decide to have a bone marrow transplant.
 Doctors, nurse coordinators, dietitians, physical therapists, and other personnel will perform and organize your treatment and needs.